EmbarkStudios/k8s-buildkite-plugin/README.md

 The key of the secret value containing the SSH key used when checking out source code with SSH as transport.

+### `mount-hostpath` (optional, string or array)

+Mount a host path as a directory inside the container.
+Must be in the form of `/host/path:/some/mount/path`.
+Multiple host paths may be mounted by specifying a list of host/mount pairs.

+Example: `my-secret:/my/secret`

 ### `mount-secret` (optional, string or array)

 Mount a secret as a directory inside the container.
 Must be in the form of `secretName:/some/mount/path`.